 - The digital kit is designed particularly for international locations outside the United States, K-12 educators, libraries, and other educational organizations.
 Most of the activities use inexpensive, readily-available supplies.

-Application and Reporting
+Application and Reporting for 2015 kits

 A total of 250 physical kits will be distributed on an application basis to informal science educators and research education specialists within the United States who deliver these programs and activities to public audiences.
 Kit recipients are expected to provide feedback about their NanoDays events using an online report.
 Kit recipients also receive support and advice from regional coordinators that are located at key institutions, or hubs, across the country.